vtex/shoreline/rfcs/collapsible.md

 ## useCollapsible

-Is extracted directly from `reakit/disclosure`.
-With the same props.
+It is extracted directly from `reakit/disclosure` with the same props.
 [Read more](https://reakit.io/docs/disclosure/#usedisclosurestate)

 ### Usage